NASA-AMMOS/aerie-ts-user-code-runner/README.md

 # Typescript User Code Runner

-A simple way to safeluy run user code written in Typescript.
+A simple way to safely run user code written in Typescript.

 - **Speed** - NodeJS/V8 makes JavaScript fast enough that if you have performance issues, you really should probably rethink your architecture and move more processing out of user code.